The Trojan War Will Not Take Place: Original productions

 La guerre de Troie n'aura pas lieu was first performed on 21 November 1935 in Paris at the Théâtre de l'Athénée in a production by Louis Jouvet with Jouvet as Hector, and the role of Helen played by Madeleine Ozeray.
+The music was by Maurice Jaubert (op.
+52).

+An early adaptation was presented in English under the title No War with Troy, with Philip Merivale and Edith Atwater in May, 1939, at the Ann Arbor Theatre Festival.

 The translation by Christopher Fry was first presented on 3 October 1955 in New York City by the Playwrights' Company with a British cast starring Michael Redgrave as Hector, Diane Cilento as Helen, Leueen MacGrath as Cassandra, and Barbara Jefford as Andromache.

 In 1956 this production was nominated for the Tony Award for Best Play.
 Michael Redgrave was nominated for the Tony Award for Best Performance by a Leading Actor in a Play, and Diane Cilento (Helen) was nominated for Tony Award for Best Performance by a Featured Actress in a Play.
 It also won the New York Drama Critics Circle award for Best Foreign Play.

 In 1957 David Sarvis directed The San Francisco Actor's Workshop production of Tiger at the Gates.

 Tiger at the Gates became an episode of "Play of the Week" in the US, going out on February 8 (Season 1, Episode 18), and, unrelated, was later that same year also an "ITV Play of the Week" in Britain, adapted by William Bast and airing 25 October (Season 6, Episode 8).